krishnnaa10/SQL-Projects/SQL HackerRank/README.md

 FROM EMPLOYEES;
 ```

-**Q33-** We define an employee's total earnings to be their monthly  worked, and the maximum total earnings to be the maximum total earnings for any employee in the Employee table.
+**Q33-** We define an employee's total earnings to be their monthly *salary * months* worked, and the maximum total earnings to be the maximum total earnings for any employee in the Employee table.
 Write a query to find the maximum total earnings for all employees as well as the total number of employees who have maximum total earnings.
-Then print these values as  space-separated integers.
+Then print these values as 2 space-separated integers.

 The Employee table containing employee data for a company is described as follows: